PlatONnetwork/docs/docs/JS-SDK.md

 `options` - Object: The options used for deployment.

 * `data` - `String`: The byte code of the contract.
 * `arguments` - `Array`: (optional): The arguments which get passed to the constructor on deployment.
-If you deploy a wasm contract, you can refer to [wasm contract parameter passing reference](https://github.com/PlatONnetwork/client-sdk-js/blob/feature/wasm/test/1_platon_wasm.js)。
+If you deploy a WASM contract, you can refer to [WASM contract parameter passing reference](https://github.com/PlatONnetwork/client-sdk-js/blob/feature/wasm/test/1_platon_wasm.js)。

 Returns: